IrisDynamics/orcaSDK/README.md

 ### Linux

-When you plug in an yellow or blue cable to your Linux device, it will appear as a file matching the pattern /dev/ttyUSB{x} with x being an arbitrary number incrementing from zero.
+When you plug in a yellow or blue cable to your Linux device, it will appear as a file matching the pattern /dev/ttyUSB{x} with x being an arbitrary number incrementing from zero.
 When this file is created, access to it will be restricted to the superuser.
 The file permissions can be adjusted using the chmod command.
 An example command (we'll assume it receives the name ttyUSB0) exposing this file for reading and writing to all users is:

 ```
 sudo chmod 666 /dev/ttyUSB0